rayaman/multi/README.md

 	GLOBAL["FinalTest"]=true
 end)
 multi:newSystemThread("test",function() -- spawns a thread in another lua process
 	require("multi.all") -- now you can do all of your coding with the multi library!
-You could even spawn more threads from here with the intergration.
+You could even spawn more threads from here with the integration.
 You would need to require the interaction again though print("Waiting for variable: NumOfCores")
 	print("Got it: ",sThread.waitFor("NumOfCores"))
 	sThread.hold(function()